-Free chlorine residual provides a good indication of water quality within the distribution system.
+Chlorine is the most commonly used drinking water disinfectant.
+As such, free chlorine residual provides a good indication of water quality within the distribution system.
 Low chlorine residual may indicate deteriorating water quality as a result of bacterial regrowth or stagnant water.
-The operational target is 0.5 mg/L in Metro Vancouver's transmission system which allows municipalities to meet a target of 0.2 mg/L at the end points of their distribution system.